pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/bxretail-sample-app/README.md

 1. Click **Weekly Deals** on the navigation bar.
 2. On this page you have two item options:
   - **BXManufacturing Clera 65" 4K UHD LED TV**
     1. Click **Add** beneath the product.
-This product will have an installation serverice auto-selected.
+This product will have an installation service auto-selected.
     2. Click **Add Services**.
     3. To finish the checkout session, click **Checkout**.
     4. Click **Checkout as guest**.